 The fight with Xaldin is a HUGE Final Fantasy throwback, more than the other organization members if you notice a few points about it.
-Xaldin not only favors a wind shield that makes it extremely difficult to attack him, he also controls the dragoon heartless.
-In FF 4, the wind elemental fiend liked to wrap herself up in a hair/tornado shield that made her invulnerable and could only be broken by a dragoon's Leap skill.
+Xaldin not only favors a wind shield that makes it extremely difficult to attack him, he also controls the dragoon Nobodies.
+In FF4, the wind elemental fiend liked to wrap herself up in a hair/tornado shield that made her invulnerable and could only be broken by a dragoon's Leap skill.
 So how do you fight Xaldin?
 Your reaction command is the Blue magic skill "Learn" to copy his dragoon attacks and break his wind shield.

 Remember the room where the fairies gave Sora a new outfit?
 Remember those pieces of cloth that you can observe?
 Compare what they say to what your Drive Forms emphasize.
 Foreshadowing maybe?